nricciardi/pave-guard/slides-summary.md

 ## Third part

+### Development and Deployment

+[NIC]

+Every component of PaveGuard system was developed in an isolated environment thanks to Docker.
+Docker allows to create isolated environments without the overhead of traditional virtual machines.

+PaveGuard is an open source software, it is available on GitHub.
+Thanks to CI/CD, every time that a new version of a component is released, new code is deployed on remote servers automatically.

+This ensure that users use the last version of our softwares.

 ### Backend

+[NIC]

 Backend is wrote using NestJS and stores data using MongoDB database.
 It allows us to model entities of our system like devices and roads.
 We can obtain information about resources using GraphQL APIs.